benyap/react-starter-kit-semantic-ui/README.md

 1. Run the command `npm run build`.
 2. This should output the build files into the folder `dist`.
 You may upload these files to a server for static web hosting.

+## Notes on conventions used

+### Components, containers and views

+Components, containers and views are all React components, but each one serves a specific purpose and are separated into different folders.
+A **component** is a sometimes also known as a 'dumb component', as its only job is to render information to the user - they are only concerned with how things look, and will rarely contain state.
+A **container**, sometimes also known as a 'smart component', often serve as data sources.
+They are not concerned with how things look, so they should not need any styles.
+Their main purpose is to retrieve data from a source and pass the data to components to display that data.
+This [article](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) contains a more in depth summary of the differences.

+A **view** is a top-level component that is used at the top level of the React router switch (found in `src/app/App.js`).
+It is a stand-alone 'page' that should be displayed at a route, and can contain components and containers.
+A view should not be nested inside another container, component or view.

+### BEM style class names

+Class names used for styling components follow the BEM style guide, outlined [here](http://http://getbem.com/).
+Block names are prefixed with one of `component` or `view` (containers do need any styling).
+Each component or view is considered one block.
+Each block has their own SCSS file, located in `src/app/styles` with the file name being the same as the block name.

 ## License